amnotafraid/githubsearch/README.md

 ```
 It will automatically open up a browser window to [localhost:3000](http://localhost:3000/).

-So, all I did was add a service and inject HttpModule.
-I suspect that `import 'rxjs/add/operator/map'` in services\github.service.ts may no longer be necessary with the latest Angular.
-The directory structure in src/app looks like this:
+Mostly this had to do with adding bootstrap and showing data on components/profile.component.html.
+The structure looks like this:
 ```
 .
 |-- app.component.js